 ^a ALT levels fluctuate in persons with chronic hepatitis B and require longitudinal monitoring to determine the trend.
 Upper limits for normal ALT have been defined as below 30 U/L for men and 19 U/L for women, although local laboratory normal ranges should be applied.
-Persistently abnormal or normal may be defined as three ALT determinations above or below the upper limit of normal, made at unspecified intervals during a 6-12-month period.
+Persistently abnormal or normal may be defined as three ALT determinations above or below the upper limit of normal, made at unspecified intervals during a 6-12-month period or predefined intervals during a 12-month period.